Beanies

 Production steps, timeline, and approval flow

 Stock beanies decorated with embroidery or a patch usually move faster.
-Once the artwork is approved, many orders land in the 10-15 business day range, though busy seasons push that longer.
+Once the artwork is approved, many orders land in the 18 to 22 business day range for bulk production, though busy winter seasons can stretch that longer.
 Fully custom knit beanies are slower because the yarn colors, knit pattern, cuff structure, and label details all need to be built into the process.
-Four to six weeks is a common planning window.
-Six to eight weeks is safer if the run includes private labeling, multiple yarn colors, or a lot of artwork cleanup.
+Four to six weeks is a common planning window, and six to eight weeks is safer if the run includes private labeling, multiple yarn colors, or a lot of artwork cleanup.

 Delays usually show up in predictable places.
 Artwork submitted in the wrong format can slow down proofing.
 A logo designed for print may need to be simplified before it can be stitched into knit fabric.
 If the first proof is too small, too dense, or too busy, the revision loop starts all over again.
 Shipping can also stretch in late fall, when cold-weather orders spike and freight capacity gets tight.